pri-k/docs-mysql/index.html.md

 Provisioning a service instance from this plan creates a MySQL database on a multi-tenant server, suitable for development workloads.
 Binding applications to the instance creates unique credentials for each application to access the database.

+Note: The service plan quota enforcer will remove your applications permissions if you go over your limit.
+This can be remedied by updating to a larger plan or lowering your instance storage usage.

 ### <a id="proxy"></a>Proxy ###

 The proxy tier is responsible for routing connections from applications to healthy MariaDB cluster nodes, even in the event of node failure.